nkphys/SCS_Lanczos/README.md

 # SCS_Lanczos
+-1) The development of this branch was stopped on Oct-13/2024.

++0) Another branch ( better/optimized one :) ) of this code will be developed regularly.
+If you are interested in using the latest code, please contact the author.

-1) This code is written by Nitin Kaushal(kaushalnitin002@gmail.com) This solves Strongly correlated systems using the Lanczos Algorithm.
++1) This code is written by Nitin Kaushal(kaushalnitin002@gmail.com)
+    This solves various Strongly correlated systems using the Lanczos Algorithm.
-This code also does ED(without Lanczos) for "small enough" systems.
+    This code also performs ED(without Lanczos) for "small enough" systems.

 *SCS  stands for Strongly correlated systems.